 Nearly everyone thinking about divorce, child support, alimony or custody wants to know how much the legal proceeding will cost.
 Unfortunately, it’s impossible to guarantee the total cost as the workload will depend on how the other party responds.
-Nevertheless, I believe in transparent billing and charge a low-hourly rate of $250 per hour.
+Nevertheless, I believe in transparent billing and charge a low hourly rate of $250 per hour.
 In addition, my retainer fee is normally $2,500 which covers 10 hours of work at $250 per hour.
 Lastly, I accept payment by credit card to help my clients finance legal representation.

 Most of my clients want to file divorce or respond to a petition for dissolution of marriage.
 I represent clients in both capacities – but I’ve found some advantages when my client is the first to file.
 When my clients respond to a petition for dissolution they’ve encountered constraints in time and finances.

 Put lightly, California has some fairly harsh child support laws.
-In the pursuit for adequate child support some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.
+In the pursuit of adequate child support some breadwinners are stuck with child support orders that require payment beyond the actual costs of raising a child.

 Unfortunately for the payor, and quite fortunately for the recipient, California has implemented a Guideline formula for calculating child support.
 With few exceptions, this algebraic formula is heavily influenced by income and percentage of child custody.
 With that said, the consequent award can be altered in certain circumstances, but usually with the advocacy of a child support attorney and drafted memorandum of points and authorities.

 Custody is one of the most frequently contested issues in divorce.
-The custody order can change not only a parent’s relationship with their child, but also the child support calculation.
+The custody order can change not only a parent’s relationship with their child but also the child support calculation.

-In California the court will seek to order child custody consistent with the child’s best interests.
+In California, the court will seek to order child custody consistent with the child’s best interests.
 In essence, the court will look from the child’s standpoint for a custody arrangement that protects the child’s health, safety and welfare; need for bonding, stability, and continuity of care; and account for the frequency of contact with both parents as well as any history for drug or alcohol abuse.